Vigna mungo (L.) Hepper

-Black gram is usually sold whole, whole skinless, split with skin or split skinless as seen above in this photo.
+Black gram can be sold whole with skin, whole skinless, split with skin or split without skin.

 Black gram is mainly grown in India, and to some extent throughout tropical Asia.
 It’s also grown in some countries in Africa.
 In the US and Australia it’s mainly grown as a fodder crop.
 India is the major producer and consumer of black gram.
 (PROTA)